farirpgs/fari-games/data/game-documents/fari-games/charge-rpg.md

 It's always amazing when a player loses themselves in their character, or has an amazing idea that is just too brilliant to ignore.

-To make those moments shine even more, the GM can reward that player with an `Asset`.
+To make those moments shine even more, the GM can reward that player with an `asset`.

 This is how the GM says: this was amazing, here's `+1d6` or `increased effect` for a future roll.